-After you create a Xcode project for iOS app development, you must wonder about the files under the project folder.
-And besides that, you also do not know one Xcode project can have multiple target ( a target is something like a child project ).
-This article will introduce all those you care.
+After you create an Xcode project for iOS app development, you must wonder about the files under the project folder.
+And besides that, you also do not know one Xcode project can have multiple targets, one target defines a series of build-related settings information ( for example target deployment iOS version, target device, etc) for the iOS app.
+And you can define multiple targets in one Xcode project to create multiple iOS apps with different build settings data.
+This article will introduce all those you care about.
 If you are a very beginner, please read iOS Swift Hello World Example.

 1. Xcode Project & Target Introduction.

-- After you create the Xcode project ( use Single View App template ), you will find there is a sub folder in the project navigator, the sub folder name is same as the project name.
+- After you create the Xcode project ( use Single View App template ), you will find there is a subfolder in the project navigator, the subfolder name is the same as the project name.

-- If you click the project name in left navigator panel, you can see the sub project also under the Target item in the right panel.
-You can think Target as a sub project.
-Below picture contains two Target child project, because i just create another target which name is Target1.
+- If you click the project name in the Xcode left navigator panel, you can see the project default target ( the target name is the same as the project name ) under the TARGETS item in the center editor panel.
+The below picture contains two Targets because I just create another target which name is Target1.

-- If you click the sub project under the TARGETS item, it will display the target related settings in the right panel, you can also change settings under Deployment Info section such as choose different devices and device orientation.
+- If you click one target under the TARGETS item, it will display the target-related build settings in the right pane, you can also change settings under the Deployment Info section such as choose a different device and device orientation.
 The target settings data is inherited from project settings.

 2. How To Create Target In Xcode.

-Now you should have understood what the difference between Xcode project and target.
-Next i will tell you how to create target in Xcode.
+- Now you should have understood the difference between Xcode project and target.
+Next, I will tell you how to create a target in Xcode.

 - Click File —> New —> Target in the Xcode top menu bar.